 Fellows will devote their time to research and writing on topics directly related to Thomas Jefferson, his times, and legacy.
 The award is intended to support revision of a book manuscript.
 He or she will be provided with an office, and will be invited to participate in conferences, seminars, and other scholarly activities organized by the ICJS including a special workshop with renowned scholars to help the fellow revise his or her manuscript for publication.
 The fellowship carries a stipend of $50,000 for nine consecutive months, tenable from September to May.
 Housing and travel reimbursements are not included.

 The principal criterion for selection is the submission of a proposal for a book-length manuscript that will make a significant contribution to Jefferson scholarship.
 Applicants should submit three copies of the following: their résumé, a detailed description of the project (2000 words), and a prospective timetable for work to be undertaken during the fellowship.

-Applications and three references should be addressed to the Fritz and Claudine Kundrun Open-Rank Fellowship Committee, International Center for Jefferson Studies, Monticello, Post Office Box 316, Charlottesville, Virginia 22902, USA, and should be received by January 1, 2020.
-Applications and references may also be emailed to ICJSFellowships@monticello.org.
-Announcement of awards will be made no later than February 1, 2020.
+Applications and three references be emailed to ICJSFellowships@monticello.org.
+Materials must be received by January 1, 2021.
+Announcement of awards will be made no later than February 1, 2021.

 The fellowship is made possible by a generous gift by Fritz and Claudine Kundrun.